 Philanthropic donations will contribute to the cost of a Publicist, Social Impact Producer, event screening travel expenses and film festival entries.

 On October 25th, 2018, the film premiered at a ‘special event’ screening co-hosted by the Refugee Council of Australia (RCOA) at Cinema NOVA in Melbourne.
 This was MC’d by lawyer, comedian and television presenter, Corrine Grant and Alyce Platt (ex ‘Sale of the Century’) performed live one of her heartfelt songs from the film’s soundtrack, followed by a hosted Q@A featuring Director, Robyn Hughan, Co-Producer, Steve Warne, the key character in the film, Writer, Arnold Zable and RCOA Director of Policy, Joyce Chia.
 On October 28th 2018 the Victorian Women's Trust (VWT) hosted another event screening hosted by Singer/Actress, Tottie Goldsmith, followed by a Q@A including VWT Executive Director and Mary Crooks and Nyah Shahab (Melbourne Youth for Refugees).
 On Nov 21st 2018 the film screened at Tasmania’s State Cinema, with a Q&A including Andrew Wilke MP, who’s currently championing a Refugee Protection Bill in Australia’s Federal Parliament.
+Other 2019 event screenings: the DENDY Canberra, March 21st, the DENDY Newtown, Sydney, March 27th, Piccadilly Cinemas, Adelaide, April 16th and the Sun Theatre, Melbourne, as part of the Human Rights Arts & Film Festival (HRAFF) on May 18th.

 The film has been hugely popular with audiences and has attracted very favourable media coverage to date.